Every political programme must answer one question: where does the money come from?

 Available funding: No dedicated budget needed.

-The problem: Participatory budgeting is a governance reform, not a spending item.
-Greek municipal budgets exist.
-The question is who decides how they are spent.
-No Greek legislation currently mandates participatory budgeting.
+The problem: Direct democratic institutions are governance reforms, not spending items.
+Greek municipal budgets exist; the question is who decides how they are spent.
+No Greek legislation currently mandates participatory budgeting, citizens’ assemblies or open governance standards.

-AURIO’s argument: Legislate participatory budgeting at municipal level.
+AURIO’s argument: Legislate direct democratic institutions in every Greek municipality.
+Citizens’ assemblies, participatory budgeting and open governance.
 Allocate 10% of discretionary municipal budgets to direct citizen decision making.
 Administrative cost is minimal.
 Porto Alegre demonstrated this in 1989.
 Over 7,000 cities worldwide now use it.

 Pillar 5: Education as Liberation